Policy C1: Provision for Arts and Culture

 - improve the range of facilities in the City; and

-- do not harm the viability of an existing facility; and
+- do not harm the overall viability of facilities within Our Neighbourhood; and

 - are not detrimental to the amenity of the area; and